LogoLogo

 • Type: Specifies the type of requirement (e.g., functional, performance).

-• Description: Detailed description of the requirement.
+• Requirement Statement: Detailed description of the requirement.

 • Rationale: Explanation of why the requirement is necessary.